Controls of food and consumer goods

 The return of rejected goods back to the seller (cancelling the purchase) or other forms of export may be possible under case-specific conditions.
 A goods item that breaches regulations can also be destroyed under customs control, either at the request of the holder of the goods or on order by the authorities.
-A Goods items can possibly be made compliant with the regulations through reconditioning (e.g. by changing package labels) and in some cases the product safety unit may approve some other use for the goods item.
+A Goods items can possibly be made compliant with the regulations through reconditioning (e.g. by changing package labels).
+For example, an organically produced product is suitable for the market as a conventionally produced product, if all the requirements of the conventionally produced product are met, and the references to the organic production method are removed or covered up in the whole consignment as well as in documents related to it.
+In some cases the product safety unit may approve some other use for the goods item.

 All procedures except destroying the goods require written approval from the product safety unit.
 Destroying the goods is agreed upon with the supervising customs office.

-Regarding a product item in breach of regulations, planned actions must be taken within six months from the date the decision on rejection made.
-The six-month time limit was implemented from the beginning of 2018.
+Regarding a product item in breach of regulations, planned actions must be taken within 60 days from the date the decision on rejection made (from 1.5.2022).